Xristian Tjakra

-And finally, full disclosure, this machine was sent to me by Profitec in collaboration with their US distributor Whole Latte Love, but as always, all thoughts and opinions are my own.
+This machine was sent to me by Profitec in collaboration with their US distributor Whole Latte Love, but as always, all thoughts and opinions are my own.
+Review my ethics statement here.

 So going into the unboxing experience, it surprisingly came in the same size and shape box as the Profitec Pro 700 - despite being like twice the weight.